Further evidence on the benefits of pimavanserin

 UK based researchers have further demonstrated the potential of pimavanserin for treating hallucinations and delusions in Parkinson’s.

-The treatment is currently available in the USA, after being licenced by the FDA in May, but is still unavailable in the UK.
+The treatment is currently available in the USA, after being licensed by the FDA in May, but is still unavailable in the UK.

 What is psychosis?